-There’s something for everyone on this trio of peripheral Venetian islands, all accessible by vaporetto.
-Lively Murano is famed the world over for its long tradition of glass-making and attracts a number of visitors with its Museo del Vetro and dainty glass souvenirs.
+There’s something for everyone on this trio of peripheral Venetian islands, which are all accessible by vaporetto.
+Lively Murano is famed the world over for its glass-making traditions and its Museo del Vetro and dainty glass souvenirs.
 Further out into the lagoon, the quaint fishing community of Burano serves up excellent seafood and abundant photo opportunities with its run of brightly-painted houses.
 For fans of art, architecture, and fine dining, meanwhile, the sleepy outlying isle of Torcello has wonders that belie its pastoral quiet: the astonishing cathedral of Santa Maria Assunta and the legendary Locanda Cipriani.

 On the island of Burano, you’ll probably smell Panificio Pasticceria Garbo before you see it.
 This superb old-school Italian pasticerria specialises in delicious crunchy biscotti, which go down particularly well with the house hot chocolate.